 Copyright critics, particularly those voices murmuring in the halls of academia and legal scholarship, seem to question the purpose of copyright as though the law itself has generative properties.
-While it is true that copyright imposes one kind of constraint, and that constraints in general tend to be generative in the creative process, copyright’s critics focus a great deal of attention on the productive implication in the language of the Copyright Clause itself, meaning its purpose “to promote the progress of science and the useful arts.”
+While it is true that copyright imposes one kind of constraint, and that constraints in general tend to be generative in the creative process, copyright’s critics focus a great deal of attention on the productive implication in the language of the IP clause itself, meaning its purpose “to promote the progress of science and the useful arts.”
 A popular viewpoint asks a reasonable-sounding question: Does copyright produce the public benefits conditionally implicit in the clause; and if not, has copyright worn out its usefulness?
-This question boils down to skepticism about copyright’s presumed role as an incentive for the creation of works but fails to account for a misunderstanding of creators and their many motives.
+This boils down to skepticism about copyright’s presumed role as an incentive for the creation of works but fails to account for a lack of understanding about creators and their many motives.

 We can no more ask copyright to produce creative works than we can ask civil rights laws to eradicate prejudice from the hearts of all mankind.
-And even if critics do not mean literally to suggest that the law itself is generative, the language often used does covey this connotation.
-For instance, one common argument made begins with the irrefutable statement that people created works before copyright, followed by the reasonable prediction that they will still create without copyright; and this premise then serves as the basis for skepticism about copyright as an incentive for the creator.
+And even if copyright’s critics do not mean literally to suggest that the law itself is generative, the language often used does covey this connotation.
+For instance, one common argument made begins with the irrefutable statement that people created works before copyright, followed by the reasonable prediction that they will still create without copyright; and these premises then lead to skeptical conclusions about copyright as an incentive for the creator.
 But this view of the creative worker choosing to engage in his or her process is both naive and cynical, in part because it begs that mercurial question about the role of money.

 Copyright critics may hear artists say things like they’re “not in it for the money” or that even thinking about what might be done with a work after its completion can be detrimental to the creative process itself.
 But these utterances are not so black-and-white as they might seem, and their themes are too often taken out of context in order to further support a thesis that a disconnect exists between copyright and the incentive to produce.